JopMolenaar/API-JopMolenaar/README.md

    $ npm install
    ```

-4. Make an `.env` file and fill in these variables to enable the push notifications feature:
+4. In order to send push notifications you need to make an `.env` file and fill in these variables:

    - PRIVATE_VAPID_KEY
    - MAIL